The beauty of brownfields

 Brownfield sites are often located in strategic locations, offering opportunities for investment in new industries, information technology, distribution, retail, and leisure, as well as public sector investment.
 The redevelopment of brownfield sites with environmental contamination will also significantly improve the quality of environment, while providing real benefits to all activities in the adjacent areas.
 They not only have economic and environmental potential but also the opportunity to create attractive, viable and sustainable sites.

-- Increase of economic activity in the regenerated area – business and trade, housing, services
+- increase of economic activity in the redeveloped area - business and commerce, housing, services

-- Increase of attractiveness of the given municipality and thus increase of tourism (brownfields are usually located within urbanised areas)
+- increasing the attractiveness of the location and thus increase in tourism

-- Unlike greenfield projects, limited claims on agricultural land in line with the principles of sustainable development
+- in line with the principles of sustainable development

-- Positive influence on crime prevention and thus reduction of crime rates
+- positive impact on crime prevention and thus on overall crime reduction

 Examples of successfully regenerated brownfield projects